For authors

 Migrating Minds: Journal of Cultural Cosmopolitanism accepts submissions on a rolling basis.
 Calls for papers are also circulated for regular issues as well as for special issues and sections.

-Books to be reviewed should be theoretical or critical (no creative works) and should have been published no more than two years before the date of the journal issue for which the review is being proposed. (ex. no earlier than 2023 for publication in a 2025 issue).
+Books to be reviewed should be theoretical or critical (no creative works) and should have been published no more than two years before the date of the journal issue for which the review is being proposed. (ex. no earlier than a 2023 publication for a review in a 2025 issue).

 All submissions should be in English.
 Articles written in other languages may be accepted contingent upon the production of a viable English translation.